 Now she writes her stories down, preferably by lamp-light with tea.
 She only ever really writes the bad ones: the good ones write themselves without warning, generally when she was planning to go to bed.

 Sylvia now lives in London, where she continues to work in research, and is one half of improvised comedy duo the Peablossom Cabaret.
 Her first book for young readers, Erica’s Elephant, was published by Scholastic in 2016, followed by The Bookshop Girl in April 2017.
-Sylvia’s third novel, The Secret of the Night Train will be published in May 2018.
+Sylvia’s third novel, The Secret of the Night Train, is out now.